Using Health Insurance to Cover Counseling for Individuals or Couples? You Might Think Twice.

 Even if one person does have a diagnosis, or several, this is not the primary focus of couples work and it is unethical to label it as such.
 We don’t contort our ethics for coverage.

 In truth, most of our couples come to us because they recognize that putting any kind of insurance in charge of the route to saving their marriage can be shortsighted.
 The investment in a good couples counselor is something that is highly personal.
 Most of our clients want the best, and are willing to invest in their marriage just as they would invest in their futures in other ways.
-You can read more about our approach and conveniently book your couples counseling online.
 If this is not possible for you, scroll to the bottom to see other options to avoid using health insurance to cover counseling.

 Understanding What a Diagnosis Means